 Mitsubishi strongly recommends against using antennas with twin flat leads.
 Twin flat lead antenna wires are subject to interference which may adversely affect the performance of the TV.
 We recommend using coaxial antenna cable.

-Connecting VCR Video and Audio to an Antenna or Wall Outlet Cable
+Connecting an Antenna or Wall Outlet Cable to a VCR (Audio & Video)